-At some point in the early 1800's, a heraldic artist depicted John MacLaurin Lord Dreghorn's coat of arms with two 'Tritons' instead of 'Britons", apparently misreading the written description of John MacLaurin's COA's, as you can see below.
+At some point in the early 1800's, an heraldic artist depicted John MacLaurin's coat of arms with two 'Tritons' instead of 'Britons", as you can see below.

-In the 1840's, so-called Scottish historian James Logan mistook the ‘Tritons' for ‘Mermaids', they are similar in appearance and apparently he did not bother to double check John MacLaurin's COA's written description.
+James Logan’s invention of ‘Clan MacLaurin in Balquhidder’ in McIan’s Costumes for his client Daniel MacLaurin, included clan heraldry.
+In the process Logan mistook the ‘Tritons Error' for ‘Mermaids', they are similar in appearance and apparently he did not bother to double check John MacLaurin's Coat of Arms's 1781 written description.

-"There is a traditional origin given of the Mac Laurins, with reference to a mermaid, which is among the most puerile of the many similar legends; but it was sufficient to induce the heralds to assign armorial bearings, allusive to the fancied occurance, when the eminent Lord Dreghorn, who claimed the chief ship, applied, in 1781, for matriculation of these family honours in the Lyon College of Arms."
+"There is a traditional origin given of the Mac Laurins, with reference to a mermaid, which is among the most puerile of the many similar legends; but it was sufficient to induce the heralds to assign armorial bearings, allusive to the fancied occurrence, when the eminent Lord Dreghorn, who claimed the chief ship, applied, in 1781, for matriculation of these family honours in the Lyon College of Arms."
 James Logan, 'McIan's Costumes of the Clans of Scotland' by James Logan and Robert McIan, 1846.
-You probably have a copy on your coffee table.